Ciprania/CipraTech/curseforge-desc.md

 After you finish reading the letter, you decide that the red button is _not_ something you want to push.
 But then your cat gets on your shoulder and paws at the fascinating circuit board in your hand.
 You suddenly appear in a very blocky world with fancy music playing from the sky and a tree in front of you begging you to punch it.

 Don't worry.
-Your cat is safe back at home still pawing at the cirtcuit board until it ends up under the refrgierator with that candy wrapper from 1998.
+Your cat is safe back at home still pawing at the circuit board until it ends up under the refrgierator with that candy wrapper from 1998.

 [![Akliz](http://saphrym.com/images/cipratech/akliz.png)](http://saph.link/akliz)